 How To Get Set Up For Google API Integration And Obtain Your API Key

-As you are developing features in our system, or are having our team develop features for you, certain functionality in those features require you to have Google API integration.
-In this article we’ll go over how to get set up for Google API integration so that these functionalities can be enabled in your feature(s).
+As you are developing features in our system or are having our team develop features for you, certain functionality in those features requires you to have Google API integration.
+In this article, we’ll go over how to get set up for Google API integration so that these functionalities can be enabled in your feature(s).

 What are some functionalities that would require a Google API integration?